omnibs/elixir-linq-examples/README.template.md

 ### Pretty pretty please!

 Open an issue if you think I'm doing something stupid in any of the examples or if you have a better way of doing any of them.
-I'm beginning Elixir, as anyone who stumble here might also be, so this is whole point. :)
+I'm beginning Elixir, as anyone who stumble here might also be, so this is the whole point. :)

 ### Running the examples